 Giving Compass’ Take:

 • World Economic Forum takes a look at the current landscape of impact investing through the lens of a new initiative to see what’s holding it back from being more mainstream.
-One analysis discovered that “there is often a communication and operational barrier between the investment committee and the program side of most foundations.”

 • Want a more exhaustive primer of the impact investing space?
 Here’s a roadmap for the future.